Is Saudi Arabia's house price decline about to end?

 - Apartment prices fell by 3.5% (-5.9% inflation-adjusted) during 2018.

 - Villa prices dropped by 4.7% (-7% inflation-adjusted) in 2018.

 - The real estate index for houses declined by 0.7% (-3.1% inflation) during 2018.

-The real estate index indicator released by GAStat was launched this year, in April 2017, based on the available registry data of real estate transactions from the Ministry of Justice.
+The real estate index indicator released by GAStat was launched in April 2017, based on the available registry data of real estate transactions from the Ministry of Justice.